kaanadaleti/DSA210-Project/README.md

 How do different types of celebrity and influencer scandals affect brand-related search interest, and how does the impact vary across global celebrities, Hollywood actors, and social media influencers?

 ---
+## Hypotheses
+- H1: Celebrity scandals increase the public interest of their associated brand
+- H2: Celebrity scandals decrease the public interest of their associated brand
+- H0 (Null): Celebrity scandals have no significant relationship with the public interest of their associated brand
+---

 ## Data Source
 Data was collected from: